mirceaadam/MSCODE-CDE/README.md

 ### Version 4 features
 Cross-Platform:
+- .aws now in sync with all: powershell, wsl, containers
 - re-written with solid base to promote modularity, easy install and maintenance.
     - credentials
     - getToken available system-wide